panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Because there is an economic aspect to decisions about deployment, the IAB Workshop on Internet Technology Adoption and Transition {{ITAT}} report {{RFC7305}} also provides food for thought.

-Most of the Lessons Learned in {{LessonsLearned}} reflect considerations described in {{RFC5218}}, {{RFC7305}}, and {{RFC8170}}.
+Several of the Lessons Learned in {{LessonsLearned}} reflect considerations described in {{RFC5218}}, {{RFC7305}}, and {{RFC8170}}.

 # Summary of Lessons Learned {#LessonsLearned}

 This section summarizes the Lessons Learned from the contributed sections in {{Contributions}}.

 Each Lesson Learned is tagged with one or more contributions that encountered this obstacle as a significant impediment to deployment.
-Other contributed technologies may have also encountered this obstacle, but this obstacle may not have been the biggest impediment to deployment.
+Other contributed technologies may have also encountered this obstacle, but this obstacle may not have been the biggest impediment to deployment for those technologies.

 It is useful to notice that sometimes an obstacle might impede deployment, while at other times, the same obstacle might prevent deployment entirely.
 The research group discussed distinguishing between obstacles that impede and obstacles that prevent, but it appears that the boundary between "impede" and "prevent" can shift over time - some of the Lessons Learned are based on both Path Aware technologies that were not deployed, and Path Aware technologies that were deployed, but were not deployed widely or quickly.
 See {{Shim6}} and {{Addendum-MP-TCP}} as one example of this shifting boundary.